 PLEASE NOTE: With Easy2Boot, I talk about 'payload files' because E2B can boot other files besides .iso files.
 Payload files are bootable files that E2B recognises and can boot from.
 So in many cases, a 'payload file' is an ISO file.
 However, a 'payload file' can also be a .BIN file (e.g. memtest86.bin) or a .IMA file (e.g. a DOS floppy disk 1.44MB image file), or a .IMG file (a bootable 'large-floppy' disk image) or a .VHD file (a virtual hard disk image), or Windows .wim files, etc. etc.

 Your E2B USB drive can be formatted either as FAT32 or NTFS.

-Although ExFat will also work for most payloads, XP or Vista RTM and some WinPE ISOs will not work, so for this reason exFat is not recommended (also you may find that some systems won't boot!).
+Although ExFat will also work for most payloads, XP or Vista RTM and some WinPE ISOs will not work, so for this reason exFat is not recommended (also you may find that some systems BIOSes won't boot it!).

 E2B will also boot from an ext2/3 USB drive (but Windows Install ISOs won't work, it is very difficult to make files contiguous and ext is case-sensitive, so again, not recommended).